lpalgarvio/puppet-training/README.md

 In basics, we cover a standard setup using various methods, the terminology and the workflow.

-We also discuss multiple environments and the usage of Librarian Puppet (librarian-puppet) to manage these.
+We also talk about multiple environments and the usage of Librarian Puppet (librarian-puppet) to manage these.

 ##### Backends